(Photo © Mathew Pokoik)

 While at North Carolina School of the Arts, she co-founded the Pluck Project, now an annual New York performance of graduating seniors.
 After NCSA, she quit dance for a while in order to get back in touch with her own reasons for dancing.
 She wanted to focus less on technique and success, whatever that meant.
 She realized the best way to find her own place within dance was to create her own company.

 Aynsley has created homes within the dance world in two other primary ways.
-She is a Certified Movement Analyst on the faculty at the Laban/Bartenieff Institute of Movement Studies.
-Here, she gets to question, describe, write about, and dig into all experiences of movement.
-She is surrounded by people from all fields and walks of life who believe in the power of movement.
-Additionally, Aynsley and her husband, photographer Mathew Pokoik, founded and direct Mt.
-Tremper Arts, an arts center in the Catskill Mountains.
-Located near Woodstock and Phoenicia, MTA serves as a center for exploration within the fields of movement and photography.
+She and her husband, photographer Mathew Pokoik, founded and direct Mount Tremper Arts, an arts center in the Catskill Mountains.
+Located near Woodstock and Phoenicia, MTA hosts an annual summer festival and serves as a center for exploration within the fields of performance and the visual arts.
 On wooded grounds with streams, gardens, and hiking trails, it is also a place in which to connect with the natural world.

 Aynsley's approaches to dance and dance-viewing are influenced by her current practices of Zen Buddhism and Gabrielle Roth's 5Rhythms.